unreal55/mtouch-quiz/readme.txt

 = 2.1.2 =
 * Fixed a bug with apostrophe's in titles causing it to truncate
-* Added Italian language translation (Thanks Stefano)
+* Added Italian language translation.
+Thanks Stefano.

 = 2.1.1 =